personofnorank/truemindconsulting/content/posts/embracing-wicked-problems.md

 **Or how to stop looking for solutions, make sense of a situation and do the next right thing**

 ![image](/uploads/wicked-1.jpeg#layoutTextWidth)
-Francisco de Goya — _El sueño de la razón produce monstruos_
+<figcaption>Francisco de Goya — _El sueño de la razón produce monstruos</figcaption>